-Our bodies create a tremendous amount of heat.
+Our bodies create a lot of heat.
 Normally, they're cooled through sweating and by heat radiating through the skin.

 But in very hot weather, high humidity, and other conditions, this natural cooling system may begin to fail, letting heat in the body build to dangerous levels.
 The can cause heat illness, such as heat cramps, heat exhaustion, or heatstroke.

-Heat cramps are brief, painful muscle cramps in the legs, arms, or abdomen that may occur during or after vigorous exercise in extreme heat.
-The sweating that occurs with intense physical activity causes the body to lose salts and fluids.
-This low level of salts causes the muscles to cramp.
+Heat cramps are brief, painful muscle cramps in the legs, arms, or belly that can happen during or after vigorous exercise in extreme heat.
+Sweating during the intense physical activity causes the body to lose salts and fluids.
+This low level of salts likely causes the muscles to cramp.